That chair you bought? See how MillerKnoll computes its carbon impact.

 At first, the company tracked its footprint through disjointed Excel spreadsheets that were thousands of rows long.
 Wing’s small team input everything it could get its hands on, including utility bills, distribution invoices, expense reports, and even spreadsheets from other departments.

-MillerKnoll also knew the SEC may one day require publicly traded organizations to provide comprehensive, up-to-the-minute reporting on their carbon emissions data.
+MillerKnoll also knew the SEC may one day require publicly traded companies to provide comprehensive, up-to-the-minute reporting on their carbon emissions data.
 The company’s manual tracking method wouldn’t be able to scale.

 With that in mind, MillerKnoll implemented Net Zero Cloud, which works behind the scenes to convert spend data into total carbon dioxide output (tCO2) to track and manage carbon emissions.
 This means that instead of ballpark estimates, the company can quantify how each chair or desk directly impacts carbon output.